MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 .. warning:: The minimal version ``2.0.0`` is required to be compatible with UI pack 13.0.0 and higher.
 By default, when creating a new Front Panel project, the widget dependency version is ``1.0.0``.

+.. _section_ui_simulation_display:

 Widget Display
 ==============

+The widget Display implements the interface ``ej.microui.display.LLUIDisplayImpl`` to be compatible with the implementation of the MicroUI class `Display <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html>`_.

+This widget manages:

+* The simple or double buffering (default value): ``doubleBufferFeature=true|false``.
+* The backlight (enabled by default): ``backlightFeature=true|false``.
-By default, a display area is rectangular.
-Some displays can have another appearance (for instance: circular).
-The Front Panel is able to simulate that using a filter (see :ref:`section_frontpanel_widget`).
+* The non-rectangular displays: ``filter="xxx.png"``.
+Some displays can have another appearance (for instance: circular); the Front Panel is able to simulate that using a filter (see :ref:`section_frontpanel_widget`).
 This filter defines the pixels inside and outside the real display area.
 The filter image must have the same size than display rectangular area.
 A display pixel at a given position will be not rendered if the pixel at the same position in mask is fully transparent.
+* The :ref:`standard<display_pixel_structure_standard>` pixel formats.
+* The :ref:`driver-specific<display_pixel_structure_driver>` pixel formats: ``extensionClass="xxx"``.
+This class must be added in the Front Panel project and implement the interface ``ej.fp.widget.Display.DisplayExtension``.

 Inputs Extensions
 =================